 AAA Editor Notes

 Aransas National Wildlife Refuge Complex is 6 mi. s.e. on FM 2040.
-At more than 115,000 acres, this refuge encompasses coastal wetlands, prairies and a Gulf Coast barrier island.
+At more than 115,000 acres, this refuge encompasses coastal wetlands and prairies, shoreline and a Gulf Coast barrier island.
 Inhabitants of the refuge include alligators, armadillos, white-tailed deer, raccoons and javelinas.
 Among the more than 400 species of birds are roseate spoonbill, crested caracara, sora, a variety of ducks and endangered whooping cranes.
-The best viewing times year-round are early morning and late afternoon; whooping cranes are best viewed from late October to early April.
+The best viewing times year-round are early morning and late afternoon/evening; whooping cranes are best viewed from late October to early April.

-The visitor center features mounted specimens, wildlife literature and an orientation video.
+The visitor center features mounted specimens, a staffed information desk and an orientation video.
 The refuge includes a 40-foot observation tower, several miles of walking trails and a self-guiding, 16-mile auto tour; registration at the center is required.

 Picnicking is permitted.